Mail order traders: Time of supply under retail schemes

 These latter indications are also important in cases where the approval period is unspecified.
 In such cases, account should also be taken of the time at which the supplier regards the goods as having been adopted if this occurs earlier.
 Whatever the circumstances, however, the normal trading arrangements of mail order houses are such that it is virtually impossible for the basic tax point to be delayed for anything approaching the 12 month cut-off otherwise provided for in section 6(2)(c).

-Any queries on this aspect of supplies by mail order industry should be directed either to the Retail Unit of Expertise or to CT&VAT for further advice, following the instructions on the Indirect Tax Homepage.
+Any queries on this aspect of supplies by mail order industry should be directed either to the Retail Unit of Expertise or to Indirect Tax for further advice, following the instructions on the Indirect Tax Homepage.